 “Well, I can’t help it,” he says.
-“Really, though, I was sent to get Grace, and make her stop working.
+“Really, though, I was sent to get Claudia, and make her stop working.
 Really.”

 Hal puts his hands behind his back, looking as if he’s a little afraid he might use them to reach for her again.

 “Really,” he says, in that same soft voice.
 “You’re supposed to come and sit down and talk to me.
 Is that okay?
 Can you stand me?”

 She tilts her head to one side and considers the question.
 “That is okay.
 You are horrid.”
 A smile curves the corner of her lips.
 “I think I can stand you if I try.”
 She takes an impossibly deep breath, her shoulders slumping with the exhale.
 Better.
 “What do you want to talk about?”